Dai05/Linux-Permissions/README.md

 This screenshot shows the use of the `ls -l` command inside the *projects* directory.
 It lists the existing file and directory permissions, which were later analyzed to detect insecure configurations.

+### 2. Restricting group permissions on project_m.txt

+Here the command `chmod g-r project_m.txt` was used to remove **read access** from the group for `project_m.txt`.
+This ensures that the file cannot be read by group members, reducing the risk of unauthorized access.